labibramadhan/mastery/README.md

 ### Configuration

-Configure database configuration inside the development environment [database configuration file](src/config/databases/database-main.json).
+First, create a database and create schema **core** inside your database.

-Also, create schema 'core' inside your database.
+Then, configure database connection by the [database configuration file](src/config/databases/database-main.json).

 ### Running